ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

 singularity pull --name mytranslator.sif shub://monaghaa/mytranslator
 ```

-…And run it:
+…and run it:
 ```
 singularity run mytranslator.sif
 ```

- …And look at the script inside:
+ …and look at the script inside the container that is executed when you use `singularity run`:
 ```
 singularity inspect --runscript mytranslator.sif
 ```